Drug Rehabs Need Specialized Landing Pages

 It’s worse in reverse.
 Do you think a person with an alcohol problem wants to be compared to a heroin user?
 Heck No!

-If your advertising “Alcohol Treatment” you want to send that searcher to a page all about alcohol treatment.
-Yes, there will be a carefully placed link to “Other Addictions” for the dully addicted but the page will attract Alcoholic.
-I am just trying to make a point here why Landing Pages work.
+If you advertise “Alcohol Treatment,” you want to send that searcher to a page all about alcohol treatment.
+Yes, there will be a carefully placed link to “Other Addictions” for the dully addicted but the page will attract alcoholics.
+I am just trying to make a point here about why Landing Pages work.

 Landing pages are much more than just different content.
-There will be several “CTA” Call to Actions, a lot of Tracking and Tweaking!
+There will be several “CTA” Calls to Action and a lot of Tracking and Tweaking!

-When a person responds to an ad for say “Opiate Detox” they’re usually in action mode, not research.
-When a person is in action mode, you need to give them multiple avenues to contact you.
+When people respond to an ad for “Opiate Detox,” they’re usually in action mode, not research.
+When a person is in action mode, you must give them multiple avenues to contact you.
 This needs to be aggressive but with a subtle touch.
 You don’t want to look like a neon billboard.
 This comes across as distrust worthy Landing pages usually have a carefully placed “quick contact” form.
-A custom chat window, that says “Can I answer your opiate detox questions?”
-Obviously, a click to call and several well placed phone numbers.
+A custom chat window that says, “Can I answer your opiate detox questions?”
+A click-to-call and several well-placed phone numbers.

-Once the landing page is up and running the hard work begins.
-This is when we roll up our sleeves and start tracking users and reviewing the analytics.
-We place scroll tracking on all landing pages which tells us where someone exits the landing page.
+Once the landing page is up and running, the hard work begins.
+This is when we roll our sleeves and start tracking users and reviewing the analytics.
+We place scroll tracking on all landing pages, which tells us where someone exits the landing page.
 On videos, we place time tracking to see how long each visitor watches and when they exit.
-Analytics are used to see where visitors came from, and where they go next.
-We constantly analyze data and make corrections and then start the process all over again.
+Analytics are used to see where visitors come from and where they go.
+We constantly analyze data, make corrections, and start the process repeatedly.

 Avoiding Website Developers